Princess Isabelle of Orléans (1878–1961)

-Princess Isabelle of Orléans (Isabelle Marie Laure Mercédès Ferdinande; 7 May 1878 - 21 April 1961) was a member of the French Orleanist royal family and by marriage Duchess of Guise.
+Princess Isabelle of Orléans (French: Isabelle Marie Laure Mercédès Ferdinande; 7 May 1878 - 21 April 1961) was a member of the French Orleanist royal family and by marriage Duchess of Guise.

 Biography

 Early life

-Isabelle was born at the Château d'Eu, Eu, France, the third daughter and fifth (fourth surviving) child of Prince Philippe, Count of Paris and Infanta Maria Isabel of Spain.
+Isabelle was born at the Château d'Eu in Eu, France, the third daughter and fifth (fourth surviving) child of Prince Philippe, Count of Paris and Infanta Maria Isabel of Spain.
 In 1886, when she was eight years old, a law was promulgated by the Third Republic that effectively exiled all dynasties who formerly ruled France, whereupon she and her family moved to England.

 Marriage and issue

-As a young woman, Isabelle had many suitors, chief among them being the future Albert I of Belgium.
+As a young woman, Isabelle had many suitors, chief among them being the future King Albert I of Belgium.
 Albert, however, was forced to end the courtship under pressure from his uncle King Leopold II, who feared that a marriage to the daughter of an exiled pretender to the French throne would result in backlash from the republican government in Paris.